braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in_app_messages.md

 ---
-nav_title: Integration
-article_title: In-App Message Integration for Web
-platform: Web
-channel: in-app messages
-page_order: 0
-page_type: reference
-description: "This article includes resources on in-app message types and message behavior for your web application."
-search_rank: 2
+page_order: 2
+nav_title: In-App Messages
+description: "Learn how to set up in-app messages for the Braze Web SDK."
 ---

-# In-app message integration
+# In-app messages

-> This article covers how to set up a in-app messages for the web application.

-[In-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/) help you get content to your users without interrupting their day with a push notification.
+> [In-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/) help you get content to your users without interrupting their day with a push notification.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value from your app.
 With various layouts and customization tools to choose from, in-app messages engage your users more than ever before.

+{% alert tip %}
 Check out our [case studies](https://www.braze.com/customers) to see examples of in-app messages.
+{% endalert %}

-## In-app message types
+## Prerequisites

-Braze currently offers the following default in-app message types:

-- `Slideup`
-- `Modal`
-- `Full`
-- `HTML`

-Each in-app message type is customizable across content, images, icons, click actions, analytics, display, and delivery.
+Before you can use Braze in-app messages, you'll need to [integrate the Braze Web SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/web/sdk_integration/) into your app.
+However, no additional setup is required.

+## Message interface

 All in-app messages inherit their prototype from [`InAppMessage`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.inappmessage.html), which defines basic behavior and traits for all in-app messages.
 The prototypical subclasses are [`SlideUpMessage`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.slideupmessage.html), [`ModalMessage`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.modalmessage.html), [`FullScreenMessage`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.fullscreenmessage.html), and [`HtmlMessage`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.htmlmessage.html).

-## Expected behaviors by message type

-These are what it looks like for your users to open one of our default in-app message types.
+## Message types

+Each in-app message type is customizable across content, images, icons, click actions, analytics, display, and delivery.

 {% tabs %}
 {% tab Slideup %}